 Conservation and Outreach Coordinator

-Elizabeth "Erob" Robinson is coming onboard as Conservation and Outreach Coordinator.
-Erob joined the DGW crew in 2017, where she worked two seasons as educator and found her true passion in life, sailing on Orion.
-With a crazy obsession with whales and an eye for spotting wildlife, she joined Kevin and crew on both the voyages in search of the elusive North Pacific right whale.
-Erob has just completed her masters degree in Global Wildlife Health and Conservation, where her dissertation focused on challenges inherent in global cetacean conservation efforts.
+Elizabeth "Erob" Robinson joined the boat crew in 2017, where she worked two seasons as educator and found her true passion in life, sailing on Orion.
+With a crazy obsession of whales and an eye for spotting wildlife, she joined Kevin and crew on both the voyages in search of the elusive North Pacific right whale.
+Erob has her masters degree in Global Wildlife Health and Conservation, where her dissertation focused on challenges inherent in global cetacean conservation efforts.
 Passionate about endangered species recovery and whale conservation, we are happy to have Erob onboard once again!

 Kate’s high school art teacher once said to her, “you’re an artist stuck inside a scientist’s body.”
 She’s since taken that to heart and combines art and science together as much as she can.
 She holds a masters degree in Earth and Climate Science, produces a nature podcast called Go Forth and Science, and creates comics about sea and land creatures in her spare time.